16TH ANNUAL ISNS CONFERENCE, LOS ANGELES, CA, JUNE 13-16, 2018

 John Finamore: email@example.com

-Panel descriptions are due to us by January 23, 2017.
-A list of proposed panels will be mailed to the ISNS membership before February 6.
+Panel descriptions are due to us by January 22, 2018.
+I will email the list of proposed panels to the ISNS membership before February 5.
 Panel organizers are responsible for choosing and collecting abstracts for their panels.
-They should notify the organizers of their decisions by February 27.
+They should notify the organizers of their decisions by February 26.
 Abstracts should be no more than one page, single spaced.

 We also welcome individual abstracts for papers that do not fall under any of the announced panels.
-Please send those abstracts (again, one-page maximum) to the four committee members above.
+Please send those abstracts (again, one-page maximum) to the four conference organizers above.